pirate/django-http2-middleware/README.md

 <img src="https://i.imgur.com/sow31ar.png" width="70%"><img src="https://blog.golang.org/h2push/serverpush.svg" width="29%">

-**A note about HTTP2 server-push:**
+### HTTP2 server-push

-As an optional bonus, when preload headers are sent early and `HTTP2_SERVER_PUSH = True` in settings.py, upstream servers like Nginx or Cloudflare HTTP2 will usually finish server pushing all the page resources not only before the browser requests them, but even before the view is finished executing, providing a 100ms+ headstart to static file loading in some cases.
-When enabled it's very cool to look at the network waterfall visualization and see your page's statcifiles finish loading together, a full 50ms before the HTML is even returned from Django!
+When preload headers are sent fast and `HTTP2_SERVER_PUSH = True` is enabled in `settings.py`, upstream servers like Nginx or Cloudflare HTTP2 will usually finish server pushing all the page resources not only before the browser requests them, but even before the view is finished executing, providing a 100ms+ headstart to static file loading in some cases.
+When enabled it's very cool to look at the network waterfall visualization and see your page's statcifiles finish loading together, a full 50ms+ before the HTML is even returned from Django!

-While modern and shiny, this wont necessarily make your site faster.
-In fact, it can often make sites slower because later requests have the resources cached anyway, pushing uneeded resources on every request only wastes network bandwidth and hogs IO in some cases.
-Use the recommended settings below, or toggle the options while testing your project to see if server push provides real-world speed gains.
+Unfortunately, while shiny and exciting, this wont necessarily make your site faster for real-world users.
+In fact, it can sometimes make sites slower because after the first visit, users have most of the resources cached anyway, and pushing uneeded files on every request can waste network bandwidth and use IO & CPU capacity that otherwise would've gone towards loading the actual content.
+You should toggle the config options while testing your project to see if server push provides real-world speed gains, or use the [recommended settings](#Recommended-Settings) listed below that provide speed gains in most cases without the risk of wasting bandwidth to push uneeded resources.

-HTTP2 server-push will become the optimal method of page delivery for both latency and bandwidth once cache-digests are released.
-Read these articles the linked resources within them to learn more about HTTP2, server push, and why cache digest support is important to make it all worth it:
+HTTP2 server-push will eventually become the optimal method of page delivery once cache-digests are released (improving both latency and bandwidth use).
+Read these articles and the links within them to learn more about HTTP2, server push, and why cache digests are an important feature needed to make server-push worth it:

  - https://http2.github.io/faq/#whats-the-benefit-of-server-push
  - https://calendar.perfplanet.com/2016/cache-digests-http2-server-push/
  - https://httpwg.org/http-extensions/cache-digest.html#introduction

 This library is still useful without server push enabled though, as it's primary function is to collect statifiles and send them as `<Link>` preload headers in parallel *before the Django views finish executing*, which can provide a 100ms+ headstart for the browser to start loading page content in many cases.
-The optimal recommended settings for maximum speed gain (as of 2019/07) are to send preload headers, cache them and send them in advance, but don't enable `HTTP2_SERVER_PUSH` until cache-digest functionality is released in most browsers:
+The optimal recommended settings for maximum speed gain (as of 2019/07) are to send preload headers, cache them and send them in advance, but don't enable `HTTP2_SERVER_PUSH` until cache-digest functionality is released in most browsers.

 ## Install: